Meningococcal conjugate vaccine

 An overdose of this vaccine is not likely to occur.

 What should I avoid before or after receiving this vaccine?

 Follow your vaccination provider's instructions about any restrictions on food, beverages, or activity.

 What other drugs will affect this vaccine?

-Before receiving this vaccine, tell your doctor about all other vaccines you have recently received, especially:
+Tell your doctor about all other vaccines you recently received, especially:

 More about meningococcal conjugate vaccine